-Expats moving to Mozambique should prepare themselves for culture shock.
+Expats moving to Mozambique should prepare themselves for some culture shock.
 The country suffers from crippling poverty, and expats may be shocked by how most of the population lives.
-The roads and state of driving in Mozambique are also very bad.
-This may take expats some getting used to, depending on where they are from.
+The roads and state of driving in Mozambique are also atrocious.
+This may take expats some getting used to, depending on where expats are from.

 Language in Mozambique

-The official language of Mozambique is Portuguese.
-One of the biggest struggles expats moving to Mozambique face is not being able to speak the official language.
-Not being able to communicate thoughts and feelings can complicate everyday life.
-English is not widely spoken outside the capital city.
-However, there are also various translation and interpreting services offered, but this can become very frustrating.
+The official language of Mozambique is Portuguese, and one of the biggest struggles expats moving to Mozambique face is not being able to speak it.
+The inability to communicate thoughts and feelings or even simple requests can complicate everyday life.
+English is not widely spoken outside the capital city, and although there are various translation and interpreting services available, the language barrier can become quite frustrating.

-This language barrier can make things like banking and renting accommodation extremely difficult.
+The language barrier can also make things such as banking and renting accommodation extremely difficult.
 New arrivals will need to speak and understand some Portuguese.
 Learning the language or just useful phrases can make assimilation easier.
-Even having basic Portuguese skills will help with simple tasks like ordering at a restaurant or getting directions.

 Cultural differences in Mozambique

 Mozambicans are not strict on punctuality, which may cause frustration for expats.
-This can impact on expats' lives, especially in the case of doing business and expat children attending school.
+This can impact expats' lives, especially in the case of doing business or expat children attending school.
 Mozambicans also favour family above work.
-This leads to very high levels of absenteeism in schools and workplaces.
+This leads to high levels of absenteeism in schools and workplaces.

 Women in Mozambique

 Mozambique still has a very traditional view of women.
 This may be quite jarring for expats relocating from Western countries.
 Women are expected to get married and start a family at a young age.
 This leads to low levels of education for girls and young women.
 Most women tend to stay home and take care of their families.
 Women also aren’t treated equal to men.
 This is more true in rural areas of Mozambique.

 In recent years there has been more of a push to get women into the working world, though this applies mostly to the capital city, Maputo.